wrossmorrow/statesampler/README.md

 log/error-2018-05-03T06-34-36.log size: 0B
 ```

-In production, use [`systemd`](https://www.freedesktop.org/wiki/Software/systemd/).
+In production, use a deployment tool like [PM2](http://pm2.keymetrics.io/) or [`systemd`](https://www.freedesktop.org/wiki/Software/systemd/).
+I prefer the latter, and thus have provided templates for that.
 Make sure `service/statesampler.service` is correct for your deployment, copy into place with
 ```
 $ sudo cp service/statesampler.service /etc/systemd/system
 ```